Sigiriya, The Lion Rock Fortress

 The western wall of Sigiriya was almost entirely covered by frescoes, created during the reign of Kasyapa.
 Eighteen frescoes have survived to this day.

-The frescoes are depicting nude females and are considered to be either the portraits of Kasyapa’s wives and concubines or priestess performing religious rituals.
+The frescoes are depicting nude females and are considered to be either the portraits of Kasyapa’s wives and concubines or priestesses performing religious rituals.

 Despite the unknown identity of the females depicted in the frescoes, these unique ancient paintings are celebrating female beauty and have incredible historical significance.

-One of the most striking features of Sigiriya is its Mirror wall or the graffitti.
-In the old days it was polished so thoroughly that as a result the king could see his reflection in it.
+One of the most striking features of Sigiriya is its Mirror wall or graffiti.
+In the old days, it was polished so thoroughly that as a result, the king could see his reflection in it.
 The Mirror wall is painted with inscriptions and poems written by the visitors of Sigiriya.
 The most ancient inscriptions are dated from the 8th century.

 These inscriptions are proving that the Sigiriya Lion Rock Fortress was most probably a tourist destination more than a thousand years ago.
 Today, painting on the wall is strictly prohibited.